IcoDeveloper/PDFSign/README.md

 In Addition to nuget packages, the build process uses Microsofts [ILMerge](http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=17630) tool to produce a consolidated single binary including all dlls.

-Currently, the signatures created are not LTV capable, i.e they expire with the validity of the signing certificate
+Currently, the signatures created are not LTV capable for all certificates, i.e they may expire with the validity of the signing certificate

 ## usage
 ```
-pdfsign v1.2.0, (c) 2019 icomedias GmbH
+pdfsign v1.3.0, (c) 2019 icomedias GmbH
 powered by iTextSharp 5.5 Copyright (C) 1999-2018 by iText Group NV
 Usage: pdfsign [OPTIONS]
 Sign a PDF file using a signing certificate